nyantropy/Gravitas/ARCHITECTURE.md

 into semantic action edges and decrements simulation edge queues after each fixed tick via `finishSimulationTick()`.
-Context stack changes, binding replacement, and pause transitions clear queued simulation edges so stale gameplay commands cannot leak across scene/menu boundaries.
+Context stack changes, binding replacement, and pause transitions clear queued simulation edges so stale simulation commands cannot leak across scene/menu boundaries.

-The rule is strict: fixed-step gameplay systems must never depend on frame-local input edges.
+The rule is strict: fixed-step simulation systems must never depend on frame-local input edges.
 They may read held state for continuous commands, but edge-triggered simulation commands must use the simulation-latched input API.
-Controller systems may use frame-local edges because they run once for every input update and are responsible for presentation, UI, tools, and engine-level commands rather than deterministic gameplay progression.
+Controller systems may use frame-local edges because they run once for every input update and are responsible for presentation, UI, tools, and engine-level commands rather than deterministic simulation progression.

 ### Fixed Simulation And Presentation